Traditional healers of Southern Africa: Relationship with bio-medical medicine

 The formal health sector has shown continued interest in the role of sangomas and the efficacy of their herbal remedies.
 Botanists and pharmaceutical scientists continue to study the ingredients of traditional medicines in use by sangomas.
-Well known contributions to world medicine from South African herbal remedies include aloe, buchu and devil's claw.
+Well-known contributions to world medicine from South African herbal remedies include aloe, buchu and devil's claw.
 Public health specialists are now enlisting sangomas in the fight, not only against the spread of HIV/AIDS, but also diarrhoea and pneumonia, which are major causes of death in rural areas, especially in children.

 In the past decade, the role of traditional healers has become important in fighting the impact of HIV and treating people infected with the virus before they advance to a point where they require (or can obtain) anti-retroviral drugs.
 However, there are no traditional medicines in South Africa that have clinically been proven to be effective in the treatment of HIV/AIDS.
+Repeated use of the same razor blade to make incisions for muthi as well as wielding power over patients to sexually assault them, sometimes dressed up as ritual, carries HIV transmission risks.
 A conclusion from a review by UNAIDS in September 2000, regarding collaboration with traditional healers in HIV/AIDS prevention and care, found that modern and traditional belief systems are not incompatible, but complementary.

-While for many they provide the healing needed, there are some causes for concern.
-Charlatans who have not undergone thwasa charge exorbitant prices for fraudulent service, and not all countries in southern Africa have effective regulatory bodies to prevent this practice.
-Some sangomas have been known to abuse the charismatic power they have over their patients by sexually assaulting them, sometimes dressed up as ritual.
-Repeated use of the same razor blade to make incisions for muti carries HIV transmission risks in regions where the disease is rife.
-Western-style doctors have seen a number of cases of patients with serious gastrointestinal problems through the use of muti, especially in enema form, and have coined the phrase "ritual enema induced colitis" to describe the phenomenon.
+Medical doctors have reported cases of patients with serious gastrointestinal problems through the use of muti, especially in enema form, and have coined the phrase "ritual enema induced colitis" to describe the phenomenon.